 Service level commitments should be adaptable to developing needs of the customers of the IANA Function and subject to continued improvement; and

-The process should be automated for [all routine functions];
+The process should be automated for [all routine functions].

 Service quality should be independently audited (ex-post review) against agreed commitments.